osrf/icra2023_ros2_gz_tutorial/vm/README.md

   [here](https://dev.to/daud99/installing-ubuntu-using-vmware-fusion-tech-preview-on-mac-m1-silicon-4b0e)
   to install ubuntu-desktop in the Ubuntu server environment.
-- Complete the `RUN` commands from the [tutorial Dockerfile](../docker/icra2023_tutorial/Dockerfile) to install ROS2 Humble, Gazebo Garden, and many important libraries and documentation sources.
+- Complete the `RUN` commands from the [tutorial Dockerfile](../docker/icra2023_tutorial/Dockerfile) to install ROS 2 Humble, Gazebo Garden, and many important libraries and documentation sources.
 Some modification may be necessary to suit an interactive workflow.
 </details>